urbanairship/java-library/README.md

     catch (APIRequestException ex){
         logger.error("Non 200 request, checking error details and taking action");
     }
-    // An underlying error occured, most likely outside of the scope of the
+    // An underlying error occurred, most likely outside of the scope of the
     // UA library, do some HTTP debugging catch (IOException e){
         logger.error("Broken pipe what?");